 The school has robust assessment systems in place to monitor the progress of all children each half term.
-Children identified as requiring SEN support may require more specialised assessments to gain a deeper understanding of their needs and the results of these inform the provision in place e.g. phonics screening and early numeracy assessment.
+Children identified as requiring SEND support may require more specialised assessments to gain a deeper understanding of their needs and the results of these inform the provision in place e.g. phonics screening and early numeracy assessment, Autism Education Trust Framework.

 In addition to assessment information the senior leadership team undertake regular observations and work sampling to monitor the progress of pupils with SEND.
-Pupil conferencing and questionnaires are also used to monitor, review and improve current practice in relation to pupils with SEND.
+Book and planning scrutiny as well as learning walks are sued to inform provision and progress for SEND children.
+Individual One Page profiles are used to monitor, review and improve current practice in relation to pupils with SEND.